lsst-sqre/phalanx/docs/service-guide/local-development.rst

 Run the installer
 ------------------

-Finally, run the installer for the minikube environment (ask SQuaRE for the minikube Vault read key, see also :doc:`../arch/secrets`).
+Finally, run the installer for the minikube environment.

 .. code-block:: sh

-  ./install.sh minikube <vault read key>
+  ./install.sh minikube $VAULT_TOKEN

 Access the Argo CD UI